danembb/mastermind/README.md

 Do you want to (p)lay again or (q)uit?
 If they enter 'p' or 'play' then restart the game. 'q' or 'quit' ends the game.

+Check-In Notes:

+* All gets.chomp should be in one file.
+* Re-DTR before weekend
+* Check-in with Megan on monday?